-Subsection 2.1: Governance

-The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
+Information about the support resources for Māori is available to staff to assist Māori in the complaints process.
+The village manager acknowledged the understanding that for Māori there is a preference for face-to-face communication.
+Residents and family/whānau interviewed are aware of the complaint process and reported they felt comfortable discussing any issues with the unit coordinators, registered nurses, or the management team.
+Subsection 2.1: Governance The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
 Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance bodies and having substantive input into organisational operational policies.
 As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.

-FΑ

-Yvette Williams is part of the Ryman Healthcare organisation.
-The service provides rest home, hospital, and psychogeriatric levels care for up to 90 residents.
-In addition, there are 32 serviced apartments certified to provide rest home level care.
-The units are broken down into the following: a 60-bed dual purpose hospital unit and rest home and a 30-bed psychogeriatric unit (special care unit).

-Occupancy during the audit was 83 residents; five rest home level residents (which includes one in the serviced apartments (funded by ACC) and one resident on respite), and 54 hospital level residents.
-There were 24 residents in the psychogeriatric unit, including one resident funded by ACC.
-The remaining residents were on the agerelated residential care services contract (ARRC).
+FA Jane Mander is a Ryman healthcare retirement village in Whangarei.
+The service provides rest home, hospital (medical and geriatric), and dementia care for up to 112 residents in the care centre.
+In addition, there were 30 serviced apartments certified to provide rest home level care.
+The services capacity and types are as follows; (i) a 40-bed dual purpose rest home unit; (ii) 40 bed hospital unit, and (iii) a 32-bed dementia (special care) unit.
+Occupancy during the audit was 112 residents; 28 rest home level residents (which includes seven in the serviced apartments), and 57 hospital level residents (including one resident on Accident Compensation Corporation {ACC} and one on a respite care contract).
+There were 27 residents in the dementia level unit including one on respite care.
+The remaining residents were on the age-related residential care services contract (ARRC).
 Ryman Healthcare is based in Christchurch.
 Village managers' report to the regional managers, who report to the senior executive team.
 The senior executive team report to the chief executive officer, who reports to the Board.
-Board members include a Māori advisor and the previous chair of Nga Tahu.
-A range of reports are available to managers through electronic systems to include all clinical, health and safety, and human resources.
+Board members include a Māori advisor and the previous chair of Ngāi Tahu.
+A range of reports are available to managers through electronic systems to include all clinical, health and safety and human resources.
 Reports are sent from the village managers to the regional managers on a weekly basis.
 Dashboards on the electronic systems provide a quick overview of performance around measuring key performance indicators (KPIs).
 The Board oversees all operations from construction to village operations.
 From this there is a clinical governance committee whose focus is the clinical aspects of operations and includes members from the Board.
-All board members are given orientation to their role and to the company operations and cultural training.
-All Board members are already skilled and trained in their role as a Board member.
-Terms of reference are available; this also contains the aim of the committees.
-As per the terms of reference of the clinical governance committee, they review and monitor, among others, audit results, resident satisfaction, complaints, mandatory reporting requirements and clinical indicators for all villages.
+Board members are given orientation to their role and to the company operations.
+All Board members are culturally competent, skilled and trained in their role as a Board member.
+Terms of reference are available; this also contains the aim of several subcommittees.
+As per the terms of reference of the clinical governance committee, they review and monitor, audit results, resident satisfaction, complaints, mandatory reporting requirements and clinical indicators for all villages.

-The organisation has employed a Taha Māori Kaitiaki - cultural navigator and a Māori cultural advisor ensure policy and procedure within the company and the governance body represents Te Tiriti partnership and equality.
-The cultural navigator consults with the senior executive members and Board and reports on any barriers to ensure these can be addressed.
-Ryman have commenced consultation with resident and whānau input into reviewing care plans and assessment content to meet residents' cultural values and needs.
+The governance body have terms of reference and Taha Māori Kaitiaki - cultural navigator, along with a Māori cultural advisor ensure policies and procedures within the company and the governance body represents Te Tiriti partnership and equality.
+The cultural navigator consults with and reports on any barriers to the senior executive members and Board to ensure these can be addressed.
+Ryman have commenced consultation with resident and whānau input into reviewing care plans and assessment content to meet resident cultural values and needs.